jfreeze/PhoenixProject.obsidian/new_phoenix_project.md

 * optionally switch from SASS to CSS
 * optionally move to Webpack 5

+Note: I have been unsuccessful with using Node version 16.
+You can switch to a previous version (14 or 15) using NVM.
 ### Ensure Latest Version of Phoenix

 You may need to update your version of Phoenix.
 You can find the latest version of latest Pheonix at [Phoenix Installation](https://hexdocs.pm/phoenix/installation.html). (*These install steps were last updated for* **Phoenix 1.5.8**)